-More than 20m smart meters are now fitted in homes.
-We tell you what you need to know if you haven’t had one installed yet, and how long they’re expected to last.
+More than 20 million smart meters are now fitted in homes.
+Here's what to expect if you haven’t had a smart meter installed yet, and how long they’re expected to last.

 You don't have to accept a smart meter if you don't want one.
-However, second-generation meters don’t have the problems you might have heard about with their first-generation cousins.
+However, its worth knowing that second-generation meters don’t have the problems you might have heard about with their first-generation cousins.

 Energy companies should all now be installing second-generation smart meters, although it’s worth double-checking that’s what you’ll get before you agree to an installation appointment.

-British Gas estimates that a typical installation will take around 1.5 hours – but it will differ from property to property, and depend on where your current meters are located.
+It takes around 1.5 to 2 hours for a typical smart meter installation.
+But the time will differ from property to property and depend on where your current meters are located.

-Before your smart meter is installed, your energy firm should tell you:
+Before your smart meter is fitted, your energy firm should tell you:

 If you know that there’s something unusual about your home or meters, tell your energy company when you make the appointment, or at least several days in advance of your installation appointment.

-This will help to reduce the likelihood that the installation can't go ahead because of something the installer needed to know.
+This will help to reduce the chance that the installation can't go ahead because of something the installer needed to know.
 Things it’s worth telling your energy company about include:

 When the engineer arrives, they will usually do a visual inspection of your boiler and other gas appliances to check they are working properly.